Plymouth Meeting, Pennsylvania: 18th century

+19th century

 Plymouth Meeting House is the name of a village situated at the intersection of the Plymouth and Perkiomen turnpikes, on the township line.
 On this [Plymouth] side is the meeting house, school house and four houses; and in Whitemarsh two stores, a blacksmith and wheelwright shop, post office and twenty-four houses.
 The houses in this village are chiefly situated along the Perkiomen or Reading pike, nearly adjoining one another, and being of stone, neatly white washed, with shady yards in front, present to the stranger and agreeable appearance.
 In the basement of the Library building the Methodists hold worship.
 This is an ancient settlement, whose history dates back nearly to the arrival of William Penn, and is marked as a village on Lewis Evans' map of 1749.
 The post office was established here before 1827.
 In 1832 there were but ten houses here. — History of Montgomery County (1858).

-Slave holding was condemned by the Society of Friends in 1754.
-Few slaves were held in Plymouth Township, and only one remained by 1830.
-The Maulsby and Corson families were early abolitionists, sheltering runaway slaves beginning in the 1810s and turning their properties into stations on the Underground Railroad.
-The Fugitive Slave Act of 1850 increased the penalties for giving assistance to an escaped slave to six months in prison and a $1,000 fine.
-It allowed slavecatchers to pursue a fugitive across state lines into every U.S. state and territory.
-Local resident George Corson was involved in hiding Jane Johnson, whose 1855 escape exposed a loophole in the federal law.
-When the doors to local churches and schools were closed to Abolitionist speakers, Corson built Abolition Hall (1856) on his farm at Germantown and Butler Pikes.
-The hall could accommodate up to 200 people, and hosted speakers such as Frederick Douglass, Harriet Beecher Stowe, Lucretia Mott, Mrs. Stephen Foster and William Lloyd Garrison.

-In later years (1881-1895) Abolition Hall became the art studio of painter Thomas Hovenden.
-Married to George Corson's daughter, Helen (Corson) Hovenden, Hovenden was best known for painting realistic scenes taken out of American life as he experienced it in the farmlands of Plymouth Meeting.
-His depictions of everyday life during the Civil War seem like photographs rather than oil paintings.
-One of his most famous paintings,“Breaking Home Ties,” (shown below) as well as several others, can be seen in the Philadelphia Museum of Art.
-Hovenden succeeded Thomas Eakins as the principal painting instructor at the Pennsylvania Academy of Fine Arts in 1886 after the latter was forced to resign for inappropriate use of nude models.